Knife and Tool Safety

 If you have mobility issues or concerns and have questions about site access, please contact us.

 While Firemaker gatherings are about sharing knowledge of primitive skills and not about activism, some workshops and hosted discussions in the past have had themes that have touched on issues of activism.
 If you or anyone you know is involved in any direct action or activism, it is always best to practice Security Culture guidelines.
-If you are unfamiliar with what that means, you can get a quick overview by watching this short two-part Earth First! puppet show or you can read a more in-depth introduction to security culture.

 We care about you and want you to get the most from the Firemaker gathering.
 We believe that mindfulness and compassionate self-care are important and ask you to join us with an open mind and from a place of responsibility for all aspects of your health and well-being.